Bill Cosby found guilty of sexual assault in retrial

 NORRISTOWN, Pa. — Bill Cosby, who once embodied the idealized American father on a wildly popular sitcom, was convicted of sexual assault on Thursday in a high-stakes retrial after a half-dozen women testified that the famed comedian drugged and assaulted them.

-The jury found Cosby guilty on all three counts on Thursday afternoon, drawing an emotional reaction from his accusers.
-Cosby remains free on bail until sentencing.
+The jury found Cosby, 80, guilty on all three counts of aggravated indecent assault against one woman, Andrea Constand, 45, drawing an emotional reaction from his other accusers in the courtroom.

+The verdict was one of the first major courtroom victories for the #MeToo movement, which has exposed sexual harassment and misconduct in entertainment, media, politics and beyond.

-Upon reading of the first guilty verdict several of Cosby's alleged prior victims sobbed and shook with joy.
+Upon the reading of the first guilty verdict, several of Cosby's accusers sobbed and shook with joy.
 Cosby's head was bent slightly, eyes shut.

 Breaking News Emails

-Cosby lashed out at the prosecution when discussing whether to revoke his bail.
+Cosby lashed out at prosecutors as they asked Judge Steven O'Neill to revoke his bail, suggesting that he was a flight risk.

-Prosecutor Kevin Steele said Cosby had a plane and noted his wealth in giving concerns over his bail.
+Montgomery County District Attorney Kevin Steele noted Cosby's wealth and said he had a plane.

 "He doesn't have a plane, you asshole!
-I'm sick of it, you asshole!" he exclaimed.
+I'm sick of it, you asshole!"
+Cosby exclaimed.

+Cosby faces a maximum sentence of 10 years and a fine of up to $25,000 on each count.
+He remains free on bail until sentencing.
+But he is unlikely to spend much time in jail.

-Lili Bernard, an accuser who once appeared as a guest on "The Cosby Show," let out a wail as the verdict was read.
-She began to cry and court personnel had to escort her from the courtroom.
+Lili Bernard, an accuser who once appeared as a guest on "The Cosby Show," the groundbreaking 1980s sitcom that introduced an upper-middle-class black family to American viewers, let out a wail as the verdict was read.
+She began to cry, and court personnel escorted her from the courtroom.

-"I feel like my faith in humanity is restored," she told reporters through tears in front of the courthouse.
+"I feel like my faith in humanity is restored," she told reporters through tears outside the courthouse.

+Cosby's attorneys said in brief remarks that they would "very strongly" appeal the verdict.
+Cosby's first trial ended in a mistrial in June.

+"We are very disappointed by the verdict," Tom Mesereau, Cosby's lead attorney, said outside the courthouse.
+"We don't think Mr. Cosby's guilty of anything, and the fight is not over."

 Janice Baker-Kinney, who testified that Cosby gave her Quaaludes and sexually assaulted her, told MSNBC after the verdict that "the relief is overwhelming."

-Attorney Gloria Allred, who represents several of Cosby's accusers, praised the verdict while alleged victims stood behind her shoulder to shoulder, their arms around each other.
+Gloria Allred, a lawyer who represents several of Cosby's accusers, praised the verdict while the women stood behind her, shoulder to shoulder, their arms around one another.

 "I truly hope that his long list of victims will now be able to find some kind of peace," she told reporters.

-The decision came Thursday afternoon after a second day of deliberations in which the judge read back testimony of the defense's star witness, who testified that Cosby’s main accuser once said she could frame a “high-profile person.”
+The decision came Thursday afternoon on the second day of deliberations.
+Earlier, the judge read back part of the testimony of the defense's star witness, who said Constand once said she could frame a "high-profile person."

-The jury was also read back Cosby's deposition testimony from 2005, where the comedian admitted to giving a woman Quaaludes in order to have sex with her.
+The jury was also read back Cosby's testimony in a deposition he gave in 2005 after Constand filed a civil suit against him.
+In it, the comedian admitted giving a woman Quaaludes to have sex with her.

 "He preyed on Andrea Constand the same way he preyed on all those five women," Feden said.

-Last month, O'Neill ruled that the additional accusers could testify so the prosecution could try to establish that the assault on Constand fit a pattern or that Cosby didn't make a mistake when he drugged and sexually assaulted Constand.
+Last month, O'Neill ruled that the additional accusers could testify so the prosecution could try to establish that the assault on Constand fit a pattern or that Cosby knew what would happen when he drugged Constand.

-Attorneys for Cosby asked pointed questions about the accusers' history of drug abuse, criminal backgrounds, personal relationships and sex lives.
+Attorneys for Cosby asked pointed questions about the accusers' histories of drug abuse, criminal backgrounds, personal relationships and sex lives.

 Defense attorneys were especially hard on Janice Dickinson, a former supermodel.